scipp/scippneutron/README.md

 ## Development

-If you are interested in developing Scipp, please see the [developer getting started guide](https://scipp.github.io/scippneutron/developer/getting-started.html).
+If you are interested in developing Scippneutron, please see the [developer getting started guide](https://scipp.github.io/scippneutron/developer/getting-started.html).

 ## Contributing Organizations